 6.3 The student will develop personal strategies and skills for personal, social, and community health.

+Describe strategies to promote renal health.

 Create a one-day plan for meals, snacks, and beverages that includes the daily recommended macronutrients.

-Assess personal and family wellness related to nutrition, physical activity, and sleep choices.
+Promote the understanding of the impact of food allergies on individuals.

-Monitor personal progress toward a physical activity, nutrition, and sleep goal.
+Monitor personal progress toward physical activity, nutrition, and sleep goals.

-Analyze the influence of media on issues related to body image and weight management.
+Analyze the influence of media on issues related to body image.

-Develop strategies to prevent chronic disease.
+Promote strategies to prevent heart disease, cancer, and diabetes.

-Identify strategies to reduce illness and injury at home and at school.
+Identify strategies to reduce illness at home and at school.

-Develop a plan to remain injury free that includes avoiding risk-taking behaviors and using protective gear.
+Develop a plan to remain injury-free that, including avoiding risk-taking behaviors online and in the community and using safety equipment.

-Determine strategies to protect against the harmful effects of the sun.

-Recognize the effects of peer pressure.
+Demonstrate basic first aid and emergency procedures for common injuries, including sunburn, cuts, scrapes, and insect stings.

+Demonstrate appropriate behaviors during lockdown, fire/evacuation, tornado, earthquake, and other safety drills.

+Describe where to access accurate information on the proper use of prescription, nonprescription, and unregulated medications.

+Examine the changes in school and community policies and laws regarding tobacco/nicotine-free environments.

+Describe the types of support available at school and in the community for substance use disorders.

+Describe the dangers of opioids in the home and the community impact of the national opioid epidemic.

+Identify mental and health professionals and explain their role in preventing the use/abuse of prescription opioids and other drugs.

-Analyze the reliability of health information.Recognize the persuasive tactics used by various types of media.
+Analyze the reliability of health product claims for physical activity, nutrition, sleep, or other areas of personal health.

-reate a plan to prevent and manage stress.
+Ability to create a plan to manage stress.

 Demonstrate ways to show respect for individual differences, opinions, and beliefs.

-Set personal boundaries for privacy, safety, and expression of emotions and opinions.Assess positive and negative responses to criticism.
+Practice ways to communicate personal boundaries for privacy, safety, and expression of emotions and opinions.

-Evaluate a plan to prevent or manage the effects of bullying.
+Evaluate a plan to prevent or manage the effects of bullying and cyberbullying.

-Practice ways to resolve conflict nonviolently.
+Practice ways to resolve conflict peacefully.

 Identify resistance skills to avoid violence, gangs, weapons, alcohol, tobacco, and other drugs.

-Identify the relationships among personal actions, self-image, and personal success.Encourage others to minimize pollution in the environment.Create and monitor progress toward a goal to protect the environment.
+Compile and promote personal, family, and community resources that can help oneself and others with mental illnesses and mental challenges.

+Ability to set and monitor a personal goal to address one area of growth.

+Identify careers and professions associated with environmental health.

+Develop a plan to work collaboratively with peers, families, and community groups to address community environmental health and safety issues.

 Grade Seven

-Students in grade seven generate and choose positive alternatives to risky behaviors.
-They use skills to resist peer pressure and manage stress and anxiety.
-Students are able to relate health choices to alertness, feelings, and performance at school or during physical activity.
+Students in grade seven generate and choose positive alternatives to risky behaviors (responsible decision making).
+They use skills to resist peer pressure (relationship skills) and manage stress and anxiety (self-management).
+Students are able to relate health choices to alertness, feelings, and performance at school or during physical activity (self-awareness).
 Students exhibit a healthy lifestyle, interpret health information, and promote good health.

 Essential Health Concepts